 MTGN414.
-PROCESSING OF CERAMICS.
+ADVANCED PROCESSING AND SINTERING OF CERAMICS.
 3.0 Semester Hrs.

-(II) Principles of ceramic processing and the relationship between processing and microstructure.
-Raw materials and raw materials preparation, forming and fabrication, thermal processing, and finishing of ceramic materials will be covered.
-Principles will be illustrated by case studies on specific ceramic materials.
+(II) Principles of ceramics processing and the relationship between processing and microstructure, with a focus on advanced microstructural control using thermal and athermal energy input in single and multiphase systems.
+Principles will be illustrated using case studies on specific ceramic materials.
 A project to design a ceramic fabrication process is required.
-Field trips to local ceramic manufacturing operations.
-Prerequisite: MTGN311.
+Prerequisite: MTGN314.
 3 hours lecture; 3 semester hours.